LeoJHarris/EnhancedEntry/README.md

 • Email and compare entries behavour validator (basically compares a collection of entries

-**PULL REQUESTS WELCOME IF YOUD LIKE TO CONTRIBUTE FUNCTIONAILITY OR ADDITIONAL BEHAVOURS**
+**PULL REQUESTS WELCOME IF YOUD LIKE TO CONTRIBUTE FUNCTIONAILITY OR ADD ADDITIONAL BEHAVOURS**

 **Screenshots**